According to research, more than 4 million people already work remotely in the UK.

 Lower employee turnover

-Recruitment and employee retention can be expensive for businesses so holding onto talented staff is vital.
-By offering them a more flexible way of working you are providing a better work life balance and promoting greater employee loyalty.
+By offering them a more flexible way of working, you're providing a better work-life balance and promoting greater employee loyalty.
 These are all things that will increase retention and reduce the cost of onboarding new employees down the line.

-There are loads of ways to communicate with remote workers but this in itself can be overwhelming.
-With so many forms of communication on offer there is a danger of information slipping through the cracks and you can use as many different forms of communication as you like but they only work if the person on the other end is there to receive it.
+You can use as many different forms of communication as you like, but they only work if the person on the other end is there to receive it.